Use it or lose it: a cautionary tale about coffee trade marks

 Not the end of the story

-On 1 July 2014, Giordano Vini applied to revoke Cafés Pont’s EUTM registration (No. 5622345) for Arts Café (Stylised) under Article 51(1)(a) (now Article 58(1)(a)) of the EUTM Regulation.
+On 1 July 2014, Giordano Vini applied for a trade mark revocation to Cafés Pont’s EUTM registration (No. 5622345) for Arts Café (Stylised) under Article 51(1)(a) (now Article 58(1)(a)) of the EUTM Regulation.
 The ground given was that Cafés Pont had not made any genuine use of their registered trade mark (Arts Café (Stylised)) in relation to the Class 30 goods protected in the EU in the five years prior to the revocation action (that is, during the period from 1 July 2009 to 1 July 2014).

 Given that the Spanish coffee retailer actively sells an Arts Café brand of coffee, at least in Spain, it not unexpectedly contested Giordano Vini’s revocation action.
 However, Cafés Pont was unable to provide any evidence of use of their registered Art’s Café (Stylised) mark.
 So, instead, they produced materials that showed the use of two (Pont A Art’s Café) coffee labels, one of which is shown below, in respect of the sale of coffee in Spain.